 The moms in question, Justine Grey and Heather Allard, both actually reached out to me after my last blog post.
 They both make thousands of dollars per month online, and interestingly have a number of similarities in their approach, so I thought they would make an excellent joint case study.

 Let me begin this post by saying that for the first time ever, ViperChill has crept under the 10,000 Alexa mark (!).
 The number doesn’t really mean that much, but it is nice for a site owner to see.
 What’s even more surprising is that I didn’t write a blog post for weeks.
-I guess my Cloud Blogging strategy has merit *wink*.
+I guess my ideas have merit *wink*.

 Today I’m going to reveal exactly what I’ve discovered about making money with blogs over the last four years.
 Your fellow blogger does not want you to see this because these simple tactics are guaranteed to help you make more money from blogging, and (possibly) reduce the potential income they can make themselves.